Common Variable Immunodeficiency Confirmation Flow Panel

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-Specimen must arrive within 48 hours of draw and by 10 a.m. on Friday.
-Send specimen Sunday through Thursday only.
+Specimens are recommended to arrive within 24 hours of draw.
+Specimens must be received in the laboratory Monday through Friday (by 4 p.m. on Friday).
+No weekend processing.
 Draw and package specimen as close to shipping time as possible.
 Ship specimen overnight.

 Container/Tube: Lavender top (EDTA)